Rita-Lei/cca-programming-electronics-spring-2017/hw/week5.md

 Homework this week is to reproduce some of Sol LeWitt's pieces, and then complete the assignments from last week (if you haven't already).

 1. Pick 3 of Sol LeWitt's Wall Drawings from [this retrospective at MASS MoCA](http://massmoca.org/sol-lewitt/) and reproduce them using code, in p5.js.
 Label these in your [homework repository](http://github.com/zamfi/github-guide) according to their title in the restrospective, e.g., `lewitt-368.js`.
 Feel free to use the image as your guide or LeWitt's instructions directly.
-(More info about [Sol LeWitt's instructions here](http://risdmuseum.org/manual/45_variations_of_a_drawing_sol_lewitt_and_his_written_instructions).)
+More info about [Sol LeWitt's instructions here](http://risdmuseum.org/manual/45_variations_of_a_drawing_sol_lewitt_and_his_written_instructions).

    Get creative!
 Use whatever code you're comfortable with.
-(Bonus points for doing more than 3, or for animating them in some way.)
+Bonus points for doing more than 3, or for animating them in some way.

-   You may also find interesting Casey Reas' [software {structures}](http://artport.whitney.org/commissions/softwarestructures/map.html) and
+   You may also find interesting Casey Reas' [{Software} Structures](http://artport.whitney.org/commissions/softwarestructures/map.html).

 2. Continue working on the [in-class exericses from Wednesday's class](../README.md#week-4-wednesday-february-8-2017) and submit them in your [homework repository](http://github.com/zamfi/github-guide) (label these sketches `sketch-1.js` etc.).